-- The human mind is made to find patterns in randomness – we are pattern recognition machines even if there are no reliable patterns there.
+- The human mind has evolved to find patterns in randomness – we are pattern recognition machines even if there are no reliable patterns there.
 What gives us a survival advantage in the real world cannot simply be transferred to the financial markets.

 - Machines are better than human beings at finding small, statistically significant patterns in an ever changing environment.
 Algorithms are a major competitor in the trading space, which is likely to lead to unstable patterns in the future, if the edge a day-trader uses is based on human behavior.

 - There are limits to possible returns.
 While one-offs or even several heads in a row are certainly possible, sustainable compounding at 50%, 100% or more annually would lead to unimaginable wealth within a few years.
 There is no evidence such wealth creators exist – the visible super-rich investors posted returns much closer to normal market returns over long periods of time (20% to 30% per year).
 If actual day-trading returns are closer to longer term strategies´ results, isn´t it more reliable and easy, with less mistake prone screen-time, to concentrate on those time frames?

 - Most day-trading success stories use momentum setups – trading breakouts under high volume.
 The best statistical evidence I have found so far comes from very specific mean-reversion strategies, though.

 Not many positive points here to endorse a day-trading career, unfortunately.
 Please do send me the evidence you have seen, backtested, traded etc..